 Forward-looking statements Assumptions Risk factors Potential of Arizona Gold's interests to contain economic deposits of gold production.
 Financing will be available for development and further exploration of Arizona Gold's property; the actual results of Arizona Gold's development and exploration activities will be favourable; operating, development and exploration costs will not exceed Arizona Gold's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for development and further exploration projects and other operations will be received on a timely basis upon terms acceptable to Arizona Gold, and applicable political and economic conditions will be favourable to Arizona Gold; the price of gold and applicable interest and exchange rates will be favourable to Arizona Gold; no title disputes exist with respect to the Company's properties.
-Precious metal price volatility; uncertainties involved in interpreting geological data and confirming title to acquired properties; the possibility that further exploration results will not be consistent with Arizona Gold's expectations; availability of financing for and actual results of Arizona Gold's development activities; ongoing uncertainties relating to the COVID-19 virus; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff.
-The Company's cash balance as at December 31, 2020, is sufficient to fund its consolidated operating expenses in the short term with additional funds required for the longer term.
-As at December 31, 2020, the Company's consolidated cash balance is \$6,232,448.
+The Company's cash balance as at March 31, 2021, is sufficient to fund its consolidated operating expenses in the short term with additional funds required for the longer term.
+As at March 31, 2021, the Company's consolidated cash balance is \$9,482,277.
 Additional funds will be required for the longer term.
-The operating and exploration activities of the Company for the twelve-month period ending December 31, 2021, and the costs associated therewith, will be dependent on raising sufficient capital consistent with the Company's current strategy; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable. ongoing uncertainties relating to
+The operating and exploration activities of the Company for the nine-month period ending March 31, 2021, and the costs associated therewith, will be dependent on raising sufficient capital consistent with the Company's current strategy; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable.
+Adverse changes in capital markets for debt and equity; timing and availability of external financing on acceptable terms; ongoing uncertainties relating to the COVID-19 virus; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions.